zxc916684603/ecs/intl.en-US/User Guide/Cloud Migration tool for P2V and V2V/Cloud Migration tool FAQ.md

 The on-premises server must be able to reach the following network address and communication port to access the related Alibaba Cloud services, uninterruptedly:

 -   The nearest ECS endpoint: `https://ecs.aliyuncs.com:443`.
-For other regional endpoints, see API Reference [Request structure](../reseller.en-US/API Reference/Getting started/Request structure.md#).
+For other regional endpoints, see API Reference [Request structure](../intl.en-US/API Reference/Getting started/Request structure.md#).

 -   Virtual Private Cloud \(VPC\): `http://vpc.aliyuncs.com:443`.

 -   Security Token \(STS\): `https://sts.aliyuncs.com:443`.

--   The intermediate instance: `https://xxx.xx.xxx.xx:8080` and `https://xxx.xx.xxx.xx:8073`.
-The `xxx.xx.xxx.xx` indicates the Internet IP address of the intermediate instance。
+-   The intermediate instance: `https://xxx.xx.xxx.xx:8080` and `https://xxx.xx.xxx.xx:8703`.
+The `xxx.xx.xxx.xx` indicates the Internet IP address of the intermediate instance.

 **Note:** The source server does not need to open any inbound ports, but it needs to have access in the outbound direction to the Internet IP addresses and ports.